ElazarK/content-docs/scripts/ContextSearchForString.md

-Use this script to search for a string in a path in context.
+Searches for a string in a path in context.
 If path is null, the string will be searched in full context.

 ## Script Data
 ---